MAYFLOWER GULCH HIKE

 Always be aware of the altitude on any Colorado trail, bring water and watch the skies for the ever changing weather, especially lightning.

-When reaching the end of the road, the adventure and exploring is all yours.
-You can continue hiking on, curving to your right and climb Gold Hill.
-This steep climb will bring up to 12,000 feet to an open tundra, no trees and unbelievable views.
+When reaching the end of the road, the adventure and exploring are all yours.
+You can continue hiking, curving to your right, and climbing Gold Hill.
+This steep climb will bring up to 12,000 feet to open tundra, with no trees, and unbelievable views.

-For a relaxing easy day, wander around the cabin and mining remains, picnic, take pictures, explore.
+For a relaxing easy day, wander around the cabin and mining remains, picnic, take pictures, and explore.
 For more adventure keep going, head up to Gold Hill.
-Either way you won’t be disappointed!
+Either direction, you won’t be disappointed!

 Bring your hiking boots, sunscreen, water, high-energy snacks, insect repellent, and enjoy one of Summit County’s best Colorado adventures.